alvinj/AkkaKillTheCharactersGame/README-Developers.md

 a game here.
 It isn't horrible, but there are a few things like a) handling keystrokes and b) moving responsibilities around that should be improved.

+See the TODO.md file for items that are next on my To-Do List (when I get some more free time).

 JVM Notes
 ---------